azat-co/practicalnode/chapter3/chapter3.md

 As you can see, some code is repeated, so we can abstract it into `beforeEach` and `before` constructions.
 A little bit of abstraction is always a good thing!
 (Abstraction is just a fancy word for cut and paste, a word which software architects like to use to justify a higher wage.)

-At the same time, there's a `chai` library which has assert module.
-Developers prefer to use chai assert over core assert because chai assert has more features.
-Here's a new version of the test.
-It's in `code/ch3/test-example/test2.js`:
+Here's a new version of the test in which we abstracted away the seed data of the `current` variable.
+It's in `code/ch3/test-example/test-assert-v2.js`:

 ```js
 var assert = require('assert')